Targeting neurodegeneration in MS progression

 Interestingly, researchers have found that levels of a protein in the brain called tau are significantly elevated in people with progressive MS. Tau is also implicated in other neurodegenerative diseases like Alzheimer’s disease.
 This suggests there may be a link between tau abnormalities and the nerve damage that occurs as MS worsens.

 One potential explanation is the role of a protein called BIN1, which is selectively expressed in myelin-producing cells.
-Studies have shown that BIN1 may play a key part in regulating tau processing.
+Studies have shown that BIN1 may play a key part in regulating tau processing, but little is known about this process in MS.

-Dr Tse’s project will investigate the relationship between tauopathy (abnormal tau), demyelination, and neurodegeneration in progressive MS. By closely examining the patterns of tau, BIN1, and immune system activity, he and his team hope to uncover the underlying biological mechanisms driving nerve damage in later-stage MS.
+Dr Kai-He Tse’s project will investigate the relationship between tauopathy (abnormal tau), demyelination, and neurodegeneration in progressive MS. By closely examining the patterns of tau, BIN1, and immune system activity, he hopes to uncover the underlying biological mechanisms driving nerve damage in later-stage MS.

 lead investigator